-Supporters The media, films, and television are full of LGBT+ characters.
-However, trying to fit an LGBT+ individual into these images, even with good intentions, is considered stereotyping and may distress that individual.
-Although LGBT+ individuals may themselves have role models, responding to someone who has come out to you by saying, "You are like that person on TV" often results in stereotyping.
+Supporters The media, films, and television are full of LGBTQ+ characters.
+However, trying to fit an LGBTQ+ individual into these images, even with good intentions, is considered stereotyping and may distress that individual.
+Although LGBTQ+ individuals may themselves have role models, when the person to whom someone comes out responds by saying, "You are just like XX, the person who appears on TV," it often results in stereotyping.
 A typical stereotype might involve expecting a gay person to dress in female clothing and talk with feminine speech patterns.

-Especially with LGBT+ individuals, it is not possible to establish a classic, representative example, as each and every person is different.
-However, some of us still assume that there are only four types of LGBT people: lesbian, gay, bisexual, and transgender.
-It is false to think that anyone who does not fit into these categories is fake.
+Especially with LGBTQ+ individuals, it is not possible to establish a classic, representative example, as each and every person is different.
+However, some of us still assume that there are only four types of LGBT individuals-lesbian, gay, bisexual, and transgender-and that anyone who does not fit into these categories is fake.
 Instead of looking for patterns and trying to fit individuals into them, we should respect each person's individual identity.
 The image of coming out by making a declaration in public is another stereotype created by the media.

-(16) If you wish to become an LGBT+ ally
+(16) If you wish to become an LGBTQ+ ally

-Supporters Although having an ally can be reassuring to LGBT+ individuals, they are diverse in the way they are, which is often invisible and hard-to-accept sometimes.
+Supporters Although having an ally can be reassuring to LGBTQ+ individuals, they are diverse in the way they are, which can often be invisible and difficult for those who do not identify as LGBTQ+ to accept.
 You may need to determine in which area you can be of assistance.
 The CARIO-NEXT L-82 Worksheet for An Ally is designed to help you navigate this process.